The education programming

 Audience

 The education materials are written at a Grade 4 English reading level.
 This reduces learning barriers for all ages and leads to multiple generations engaging with each community’s food sovereignty project.
+We also have advanced materials for intermediate to experienced gardeners, covering topics such as identifying and addressing nutrient deficiencies.

 Delivery